In today’s gigantic 12,000+ word article, we’re going to be diving into some of the best 8mm drop running shoes in 2021 for men and women.

 Saucony Endorphin Pro+

-The Endorphin Pro+ is a very special limited edition release and so if you’re looking to get a pair of your own, you’re going to have to be very quick.
+The Endorphin Pro+ was a very special limited edition release so if you’re looking to get a pair of your own, you’re going to have to be very quick.
 It’s also going to be the lightest Endorphin Pro to date.

 The upper is the only change in the shoe and it’s what’s going to give that “+” designation to the Endorphin Pro+.
 The all-new upper is very light, very thin, and very adaptable.
 It’s just a lot more stripped down than the upper we saw in past Endorphin Pro.

 When we take a look back at prototypes of the original Endorphin Pro, the designers said that there were pro athletes that were testing several iterations of this shoe.
 There were some uppers that were a little bit more built up and then some uppers that were definitely a lot more stripped down.
 There is one prototype in particular that utilized an Endorphin racer upper and several of the athletes really were leaning towards this shoe because of how light it felt and just because it felt more like a traditional racing flat.

 Like the Endorphin Pro, the Pro+ has that same full-length PWRRUN PB which is going to create that responsiveness and that bounce.
 It’s still going to maintain that same stack and 8mm drop and of course, it’s going to work with a carbon fiber plate that runs through the length of the shoe and it’s really what’s going to deliver that efficiency and torsional rigidity.